Associate Professor of Social Sciences and Engagement

 This project (undertaken in collaboration with Dr Carole Southall from Northumbria University) aimed to develop knowledge and understanding of how key agencies identify and respond to domestic abuse in the older population.
 This study identified a need to develop responses that reflect the unique needs of older people and to develop better understanding of the experiences of older people who have been subjected to domestic abuse.

-This Teaching Partnership (TP) funded project developed capacity for the involvement of experts by experience in social work education within the TP region.
-As part of the project a regional committee was established to foster collaborative working across the Higher Education Institutes and Local Authorities involved in the teaching partnership.
+This Teaching Partnership (TP) funded project developed the capacity for the involvement of experts with experience in social work education within the TP region.
+As part of the project, a regional committee was established to foster collaborative working across the higher education institutes and Local Authorities involved in the teaching partnership.
 Key outputs from the project included a package of training materials designed to support and enhance the involvement of Experts by Experience in social work education.

 To learn more about these projects please contact me or view my publications.